 Prep Work: Identifying Potential Influencers

-A good strategy lives and dies on finding the right influencers, so before getting started with strategy, let’s examine who and what you should be looking for and how.
+A good strategy lives and dies on finding the right influencers and a targeted audience, so before getting started with strategy, let’s examine who and what you should be looking for and how.

 What Traits Do B2B Influencers Have?

 Knowing what to look for in a person helps give you that gut instinct to identify influencers in the interview process.

 Relevant to your audience.
 They don’t have to be relevant to your industry, just to your audience.
 For example, a golf pro may hold influence over the decision marketers at a SaaS company or can reach a global audience.

 Trusted.
 This should go without saying, but if there are any unexplained or off-brand blemishes on their record, it could come back to haunt you.
 You should also feel like you can trust them personally.
 There are too many fake influencers out there, and we’ll talk about how to flag them in a moment.

 Expert in their subject.
 Make sure they can answer real hardball questions when it comes to their own area of expertise.
 They should already be respected for their level of understanding of topics related to your audience.

 Values that align with the brand.
 Be yourself so you can find the influencers who are most likely to find success with your product.
 Have direct conversations and be forthright.
 If it’s not a match, it’s not a match.
 But when you find target influencers who do line up, magic can be made.